NaturalIntelligence/fast-xml-parser/README.md

 **Give a [star](https://github.com/NaturalIntelligence/fast-xml-parser)**, if you really like this project.

-# Changes from v3 (in progress)
+# Changes from v3

-* Can handle big files as well.
+* It can handle big file now.
+Performance report is given above.
-* Validator is clubbed with parser
-* Meaningful error messages
+* Meaningful error messages from validator

 ```
 "err": {